q-viper/q-viper.github.io/_posts/2020-08-11-gesture-based-visually-writing-system-make-a-visual-user-interface.md

 Now the VUI Canvas must look like below.
 ![png]({{site.url}}/assets/contour-writing/vuicanvas.png)

-I think there are plenty of ideas to perform this operation with lesser line of code and i am really hoping to find it soon.
+I think there are plenty of ideas to perform this operation with lesser line of code and I am really hoping to find it soon.

 ## Combining VUI and Draw UI
 Now that we have succesfully made a VUI and can interact with it like a normal buttons (not really) it is time for us to combine VUI and Draw UI.
 Draw UI and VUI are both of same shape. if we performed addition then there will not be better visualization.
 So one have to come with better idea.

-### What did i do?
+### What did I do?
 I used the concept of array stackking.
 In fact, NumPy's vertical stack came to aid and with its help everything became so easy.
-But to make it work like a real time, i have modified codes little bit.
+But to make it work like a real time, I have modified codes little bit.
 Please follow your code along with below code.